balder-dev/balder/doc/source/tutorial_guide/03_double_setup.rst

 Prepare for the new setup
 =========================

-In :ref:`part 2 <Part 2: Implement Browser Setup>` we have already implemented a setup for our login server, that uses the web frontend to login to our internal page.
+In :ref:`part 2 <Part 2: Implement browser setup>` we have already implemented a setup for our login server, that uses the web frontend to login to our internal page.
 Often we also need an API/REST interface to connect with internal components.
 Our loginserver also supports this.
 We want to add a new setup for this method now.